|AustinTek homepage||| Linux Virtual Server Links | AZ_PROJ map server ||

 (Position NC at sunset with the Moon just a day or two after new).
 Let's say it's sunset.
 Where are you on the Earth? (show line.)
 If you look up to the Moon, what do you see?
 (This phase is called a crescent Moon or a new Moon). (have everyone stand behind the Earth.)
 Is the Moon near the horizon or overhead?

 If you're at sunrise, where are you?
 Can you see the new (crescent) Moon? (no).
 Can you see the old (crescent) Moon? (yes).

 The pattern of illumination of the Moon as seen from the Earth changes through the month.
 Why is this?

 It's because as the Moon orbits the Earth, we get a different view of the illuminated part of the Moon.

-Can we see the full moon at night/day?
+When can we see the full moon at (night/day)?

 Why can't we see a new moon?